CloudsDocker/cloudsdocker.github.io/source/_posts/2016-06-29-SOMETHING-ABOUT-AUTHENTICATION.md

 ---
 layout: page
 title: Something about authentication
+published: true
 ---
-It's annoying to keep on typing same login and password when you access multiple systems within office or for systems in external Internet.
-There are certain tools / technicles were introduced to cater for such.
+It's annoying to keep on repeating typing same login and password when you access multiple systems within office or for systems in external Internet.
+There are bunch of  tools / technicles to cater for such.
 To my best knowledge, I'll illustrate some as below.

 # SSO (Single Sign On)